Here in the Bay Area, the only consolation about rainy winter days is knowing that rain here = snow in the Sierras.

 We don’t find winter sports a cheap activity (and let’s be honest, skiing Tahoe on a budget is getting harder and harder nowadays) and that’s why we don’t go very often.
-The most expensive costs are of course the lift tickets, then the getting up there, and if you don’t have your own equipment (like us), there’s the rental fee.
+The most expensive costs are of course the lift tickets, then the transportation to get up there, and if you don’t have your own equipment (like us), there’s the rental fee.

-Throughout the years, we’ve utilized some or all of the ways listed below in order to indulge in our winter hobby without breaking the bank (too much).
+Throughout the years, we’ve utilized some or all of the ways listed below in order to be able to go to Tahoe to ski in the cheapest way possible.

 How to Ski Tahoe On A Budget

-- Use Shell Buy One Get One Free Promotion — This is probably one of the best deals on ski lift tickets out there.
+Use Shell Buy One Get One Free Promotion — This is probably one of the best deals on ski lift tickets out there.
 Get a 10 gallon of gas from participating Shell stations, and get a voucher that you can exchange for a free lift ticket at participating resorts.
 (UPDATE 2016: California resorts have stopped participating in this.
 Bummer!)